bryantbiggs/terraform-aws-eks/docs/upgrades/upgrade-v17.md

-# How to handle the terraform-aws-eks module upgrade

-## Upgrade module to v17.0.0 for Managed Node Groups
+# Upgrade from v16.x to v17.x

 In this release, we now decided to remove random_pet resources in Managed Node Groups (MNG).
 Those were used to recreate MNG if something changed.
 But they were causing a lot of issues.
 To upgrade the module without recreating your MNG, you will need to explicitly reuse their previous name and set them in your MNG `name` argument.